nicolalamacchia/pysay/README.md

 Other minor little strange glitches have been fixed naturally during the translation process.
-The way the input text is processed has been slightly modified, improving the robustness against bad formatted text (please, have a look at the source code for further informations).
+The way the input text is processed has been slightly modified, improving the robustness against bad formatted text (please, have a look at the source code for further information).

 The script is now a little more multi-platform, just follow the instructions in the INSTALL.md file that apply to your system.